Vulcaine/BLAST_public/README.md

-implements ConsoleInterface // to implement interfaces use virtual // every class static by default, use virtual to make it non-static use <K> // to give this class a template parameter use @RequiredArgsConstructor, @NoArgsConstructor // to add annotations
+implements ConsoleInterface // to implement interfaces use virtual // every class static by default, use virtual to make it non-static use <K> // to give this class a template parameter use _RequiredArgsConstructor, _NoArgsConstructor // to add annotations

 // program starts here..
 ```